Skill over Scale: The Case for Medium, Domain-Specific Models for SE: Approach

 \section{Approach}

-StackOverflow (SO) contains code in various languages with rich natural language information about the code.
-In this section we describe how we design SOBert, a BERT model trained on bimodal data from 15 million StackOverflow questions and answers.
+SO contains code in various languages with rich natural language information about the code.
+In this section we describe how we design SOBert, a BERT model trained on bimodal data from 15 million SO questions and answers.